hlavacs/ViennaGameJobSystem/README.md

     //pJob Pointer to the job to schedule void addJob( Job * pJob );

+    //add a job to a queue
     //create a new job in a job pool
     //func The function to schedule
     //poolNumber Optional number of the pool, or 0 void addJob(Function func, uint32_t poolNumber = 0);

+    //add a job to a queue
     //func The function to schedule
     //id A name for the job for debugging void addJob(Function func, std::string id);

+    //add a job to a queue
     //func The function to schedule
     //poolNumber Optional number of the pool, or 0
     //id A name for the job for debugging